scrtlabs/catalyst/docs/source/beginner-tutorial.rst

    $ catalyst --help

-This is the resulting output, simplified for eductional purposes:
+This is the resulting output, simplified for educational purposes:

 .. parsed-literal::